saucelabs/sauce-docs/docs/mobile-apps/features/appium-inspector.md

 The App Source view will get you the detailed breakdown of your native applications view hierarchy in an XML tree structure.
 We are using the same getPageSource command as Appium to get the detailed source elements, attributes, and view hierarchy.
 [See more here.](https://appium.io/docs/en/2.4/commands/base-driver/#getpagesource)

+In addition, you can Copy and Download the App Source along with its attributes for seamless debugging and collaboration with colleagues for effective troubleshooting.

 <img src={useBaseUrl('img/mobile-apps/Appium-inspector-app-source.png')} alt="Appium Inspector App Source" width="450"/>

 ## Using Selected Element attributes